Snipey/pulse-docs-demo/docs/main/core.md

 Create a folder in your application named **_core_**.

-::: tip Tip: Using an external core
+:::tip Tip: Using an external core
 In some cases you might want to create your core in a seperate repo or monorepo if you wish to use the same core in multiple projects.
 :::